cs3org/OCM-API/IETF-OCM.md

   Server role, with their access protocols.
 Each item in this list MUST itself be an object containing the following fields:
-  - name (string) - A supported resource type, such as file, calendar, calendar, contact, etc.  Implementations MUST offer support for at least one resource type: `file` is the commonly supported one, and other values are to be registered in the "OCM Resource Types" registry (see [IANA Considerations](#iana-considerations)).
+  - name (string) - A supported resource type, such as file, calendar, contact, etc.  Implementations MUST offer support for at least one resource type: `file` is the commonly supported one, and other values are to be registered in the "OCM Resource Types" registry (see [IANA Considerations](#iana-considerations)).
     Each resource type is identified by its `name`: the list MUST NOT